Engineering Technology Course Descriptions

 - Apply interpersonal skills for effective teamwork, conflict resolution, motivation, leadership, and communication.

-ETEC 299: Special Projects in Engineering Technology
+ETEC 299: Special Project: Engineering Technology

 Credits: 1.0 to 5.0For individual projects in Engineering Technology.
 Note: Credit available with approval.
 For information, contact the department head.